acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 * Docker registries: Nexus or other docker registry compliant implementation
 * ELK stack services
 * docker engine (docker API service)
-* MWLB user-related services: NiFi, JupyterHub
+* MLWB user-related services: NiFi, JupyterHub
 * Jenkins

-Given the high number of permutations of the resulting choices, the approach to validating the OneClick toolset's continued reliability for successfully deploying the platform under the wide range of options has also evolved.
+Given the high number of permutations of the resulting choices, the approach to validating the OneClick toolset continued reliability for successfully deploying the platform under the wide range of options has also evolved.
 The current approach includes a program of continual (yet manually invoked) deployment and testing with each code commit, across these types of environments: